 Sure, there’s a sigh of relief after potty training, and another lull around third grade.
 But rest assured that hormones are right around the corner.
 Parenting doesn’t ever get easier – it only gets different.

 So yes, you have to take care of yourself in order to continue taking care of your children.
 Get your feet done.
 Go on a date.
 Hang out with your friends.
 Make the effort to enjoy being you – not as a caregiver, but as a person.

 Now I realize that I’ll get a lot of comments on how this list applies to all parents.
 And I guess it does.
-But the stakes are higher when your child has special needs.
+But the stakes are higher when your child have disabilities.
 There’s less room for error.
-So I wrote this with my fellow special needs parents in mind.
+So I wrote this with those parents in mind.
 Because I’ve learned some of these rules the hard way, and sharing is caring.